abstract pattern of gold strands

 I feel like my creative works have always been part of my scholarly works.
 They just do different things, each making arguments that the other cannot.

 What got Prihandita writing again was the pandemic.
 “Everyone was talking about needing a hobby then,” she recalls.
 “I remembered that I used to like writing stories, so I figured I could try that.”
-She had to find time in an already packed scheduled, since she was serving as a writing instructor and assistant director of the English department’s Program in Writing and Rhetoric while working toward her PhD.
+She had to find time in an already packed schedule, since she was serving as a writing instructor and assistant director of the English department’s Program in Writing and Rhetoric while working toward her PhD.
 But she discovered that creative writing allowed her to think differently — even about her doctoral work.

 Prihandita’s doctoral dissertation looks at how structures of inequality disrupt the writing practices of historically marginalized students and international students.
 She came to the topic after teaching introductory writing courses and observing the challenges her students faced.